-It's easy to get into landscaping because the business model is quite simple.
-The environmental impact of landscaping varies and can be negative or positive.
-Incorporating natural habitat into your landscaping or planting native plants protects the environment.
-These plants require less water and care, as they grow naturally in the climate.
+Before deciding if it's the right step for you, consider all the factors involved.
+When it comes to landscaping, there are both pros and cons to consider.
+The environmental impact of landscaping varies and can be either positive or negative.
+Incorporating natural habitat into your landscaping or planting native plants is a great way to protect the environment, as these plants require less water and care as they grow naturally in the climate.